Roast Mediterranean Vegetable Sandwich with Melting Cheddar and Irish Mozzarella

 Dairy co-operatives throughout the country are invited to nominate their top suppliers for the awards each year.
 The farms nominated for the annual awards undergo a detailed assessment by an expert judging panel based on milk quality test results and technical reports spanning a full 12-month period in order to select a short-list of finalists.

-NDC & Kerrygold Quality Milk Awards 2022 winners – Connelly Family from Tuam, Co.
-Galway
+NDC & Kerrygold Quality Milk Awards 2023 winners – Macnamara Family from Co.
+Limerick

 Considering the growing importance of sustainability across farming and food production, we have introduced additional criteria to identify farmers operating a sustainable dairy operation with clear evidence of excellent practices in the areas beyond quality milk.
 We are specifically looking for farmers demonstrating their care for the environment, animals, and livelihood.
 While the quality of milk produced is the ultimate indicator of excellence, judges are now seeking finalists who achieve optimum performance in five key areas: